deckerweb/connect-polylang-elementor/readme.txt

 License: GPL-2.0-or-later
 License URI: https://opensource.org/licenses/GPL-2.0

-Connect Polylang with Elementor - use language conditions in Elementor Pro Theme Builder.
+Connect Polylang with Elementor - make Elementor Pro Templates translateable.

 == Description ==

-= What the Plugin Does =
+= What the Plugin Does: Make Templates Translateable =
-* Language conditions (powered by Polylang) will appear in Elementor Pro conditions when using the Theme Builder
+* Elementor Templates will become translateable: the set conditions in *Elementor Pro Theme Builder* will now be applied also for templates in another (Polylang) language
+* **Usage Example:**
+ * Make a header template in Elementor, set display conditions, apply this to one language (English for example)
+ * Make a second header template in Elementor, set NO display conditions for this one, but apply to another Polylang language (German for example), meaning to link those languages/templates in Polylang
+ * Result: when viewing in frontend the proper English content appears with the English header template, translated content in German appears with the German header template
+* No settings page for the Template tweaks - just works out of the box!
+All happens under the hood.

+= Plus: Even More Features =
+* **Polylang Language Switcher Widget**: A native Elementor Widget to easily built a nice language switcher menu and have more styling options for non-coders at hand
-* Adds Polylang languages, admin settings links, plus support resources as quick jump links to the Elementor Finder feature (Elementor v2.3.0+)
+* **Elementor Finder integration**: Adds Polylang languages, admin settings links, plus support resources as quick jump links to the Elementor Finder feature (Elementor v2.3.0+)
-* No settings page - just works out of the box.
+* **Dynamic Tags** in Elementor Pro: Polylang Language Names (all registered/active) / Current Language Name / Current Language Code / Current Language Flag (image)

 = Further Plugin Info =
 * More features might be added in the future.
-* Community collaboration between Brad Johnson, David Decker and more code coming from the Elementor/Polylang community
+* Community collaboration between David Decker and Brad Johnson, and more code coming from the Elementor/Polylang community

 = Translations =
 * English (default, `en_US`) - always included